EMPLOYER

 arrow down

 There is an entry fee of £1,200 (+VAT).
 This contribution to our charity will help us develop and deliver the Index in a sustainable way.
 Charities and small employers (49 employees or fewer) are exempt.
-As we have a high number of entrants in the legal and financial and professional services sectors, we are offering optional additional sectoral insights for an additional fee of £300 (£1,500 +VAT in total).
+As we have a high number of entrants in some sectors, we are able to offer detailed sectoral briefings.
+Sectoral insights for the (i) legal (ii) professional services (iii) financial, banking and insurance service sectors can be purchased for an additional fee of £300 +VAT per briefing.
+You can purchase sectoral briefings whether you have entered the Index or not.

 Do I have to enter every year?